CVUA-RRW/FooDMe/docs/userguide/installation.md

 A detailled installation guide.
 To help new users, examples below will describe an installation in the `/home/user` folder.

+Beginners are encouraged to follow this guide step by step.
+It is assumed that raw sequencing data are stored in `raw_data` folder in the user´s home directory.

 ## Requirements

 Because of the tools used in the workflow only work in a UNIX environment,